LisaHJung/Beginners-Crash-Course-to-Elastic-Stack-Series-Table-of-Contents/README.md

 ![image](https://media.giphy.com/media/S9i8jJxTvAKVHVMvvW/giphy.gif)

-In season 2, we will go over how to build a full stack JavaScript App with Elasticsearch!
+In this season, we are building a full stack JavaScript app with Elasticsearch and visualizing data with Kibana Lens.

-Check out this [resource](https://dev.to/lisahjung/beginners-guide-to-building-a-full-stack-app-nodejs-react-with-elasticsearch-5347) to get started.
+Click [here](https://dev.to/lisahjung/beginners-guide-to-building-a-full-stack-app-nodejs-react-with-elasticsearch-5347) to get started!!

 # Table of Contents: Beginner's Crash Course to Elastic Stack Series